-Presently, most commercial cider is made in the UK (ca 100 million gallons annually) followed by France, Ireland, Spain, Germany and Switzerland.
-Production in other countries is vanishingly small.
-Although it seems to have been made in the Mediterranean basin around the time of Pliny (1st century AD), it became well-established in Normandy and Brittany in early medieval times (from 800 AD onwards).
+Presently, most commercial cider is made in the UK (ca 100+ million gallons annually) followed by France, Ireland, Spain, Germany and Switzerland.
+Production in other countries is small but in North America and Australasia is rapidly increasing.
+Although cider seems to have been made in the Mediterranean basin around the time of Pliny (1st century AD), it became well-established in Normandy and Brittany in early medieval times (from 800 AD onwards), probably arriving there from the Atlantic coast of Spain .
 Shortly afterwards it seems to have taken hold in Britain, and the first mention of established production in this country is from 1205.

 Although cider was once made all over the UK even as far north as Yorkshire, the centre of UK cider production is now in a band stretching northwards from Devon, through Somerset, Gloucestershire, Worcestershire and Herefordshire, with sporadic local operations in Suffolk, Kent, Sussex, Berkshire and the Midlands.
 In the 17th and 18th centuries it seemed to have reached something of a zenith, with cider being compared to the best French wines and exported from the West Country to London.
 A number of manuals on the subject were published at this time, including Worlidge's famous 'Vinum Britannicum - a treatise on Cider and Perry'.
 John Evelyn, the diarist, politician and arboriculturalist, published his 'Pomona' in 1670, which discusses fruit growing in general and cider making in particular, and includes contributions from authors throughout the country.
 This book (part of his epic 'Sylva') went through several editions and is still available in facsimile today.